centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/centreon-ha/upgrade-from-20-04.md

 This file will be necessary to recreate all the ressources of your cluster.

 ### Delete the resources

+These command should run only the active central node:

 <Tabs groupId="sync">
 <TabItem value="HA 2 Nodes" label="HA 2 Nodes">